-In this step-by-step guide, you will learn to setup AWS Route53 Private hosted zone for private DNS resolution.
+In this tutorial, you will learn to setup AWS Route53 Private hosted zone to resolve private DNS in AWS environment.

 Need for Route53 Private Hosted Zone

-AWS Route53 is managed DNS service where you can manage your DNS for AWS hosted resources and non-AWS resources.
+AWS Route 53 is a managed DNS service that handles DNS for both AWS and non-AWS resources.

 The workflow diagram explains the AWS Route53 private hosted zone configurations as well as the integration of a VPN Server.